Photo Credit:Travel Alberta / Stevin Tuchiwsky

-When the autumn turns to winter and the temperatures drop below freezing, a unique transformation occurs in the canyons – they turn into detailed, Narnia-like ice valleys that create the best icewalks in Banff.
+When fall turns to winter and the temperatures drop below freezing, a unique transformation occurs in the canyons – they turn into detailed, Narnia-like ice valleys that create the best icewalks in Banff.

 Canyons around the Canadian Rockies have been sculpted over thousands of years with the wind, water, and tectonic movement – exploring these geological time-capsules is not only accessible but diverse in natural and human history.